ahmed-barakat333/LRI_MM_Pain/README.md

 8- RRHO_Analysis: Data and code used to run Rank Rank Hypergeometric Overlap (RRHO) analysis of differentially expressed genes of multiple myeloma cell types.

+9- Transcriptomics_Analysis_Sensory_Neuron: Data and code used to analyse senosry neuron datasets.

-9- Transcriptomics_Analysis_Sensory_Neuron: This folder is orgnaized into the following subfolders
-    a- human_Datasets: Data and code to analyse the human dataset (GSE168243). b- human_mouse_overlap:  Data and code to get genes that overlap in their expression between mouse and human datasets. c- mouse_Datasets: Data and code to analyse different mouse datasets.
+    This folder is orgnaized into the following subfolders a- human_Datasets: Data and code to analyse the human dataset (GSE168243). b- human_mouse_overlap:  Data and code to get genes that overlap in their expression between mouse and human datasets. c- mouse_Datasets: Data and code to analyse different mouse datasets.
 Due to size constrains, this folder was uploaded to Google Drive, and the link has been provided. d- mouse_Meta-analysis: Data and code to run rank-aggregaton meta-analysis of different mouse datasets.

+10- Transcriptomics_Analysis_MM: Data and code used to analyse multiple myeloma cell-types datasets.

+    This folder is organized into subfolders based on cell type: